-It is important to realise that the role of a user of an automated vehicle can change during a single drive.
-For example, a user can first be a manual driver, then enable assistance systems (become an assisted driver), then enable automation and thus become a "user in charge" and so on.
-This shift in roles has an impact on the interaction processes between vehicle and user and is therefore highly relevant for the design of automated vehicles.
+It is important to be aware that the role of a user of an automated vehicle can change during a single drive.
+For example, a user can first be an unassisted conventional driver, then enable assistance systems (become an assisted driver), then enable automation and thus become a "user in charge" and so on.
+This shift in roles has an impact on the interaction processes between vehicle and user and is therefore relevant for the design of HMI and interaction of the automated vehicles.
 Consequently it is also necessary to include user roles with ADAS or no assistance as well.
-However, it may be the case requirements are not needed for every role.
+However, it may be the case that requirements are not needed for every role.
 At the same time, they need to be acknowledged to ensure that specific shifts in roles and the nature of the roles themselves are addressed by the interaction processes.